samratpro/seospider/README.md

 A fast and lightweight desktop SEO auditing tool developed by **SEOFORVA**.

-SEO Spider helps SEO professionals, marketers, agencies, and website owners quickly crawl websites, identify technical SEO issues, and analyze on-page elements to improve search engine visibility.
+SEO Spider helps SEO professionals, marketers, agencies, and website owners crawl websites, identify technical SEO issues, and improve search engine visibility.

-> ⚠️ Source code is not publicly available.
-This repository is used to distribute official releases only.
+> ✅ **Free to use**
+>
+> 🔒 **Not open source** — The software is distributed as freeware, but the source code is private.

 ---